cpeisert/docker-python-example/README.md

 - Passing arguments to the Docker build process (for example, app version and environment).
 - Serving the Flask app using [Gunicorn](https://gunicorn.org/) WSGI server running inside a Docker container.
-- Deploying the Docker container to the cloud:
+- Pushing the Docker image to Docker Hub
-  - Amazon Web Services (AWS)
-  - Microsoft Azure
 - Testing the Flask app locally without using Docker:
   - Default Werkzeug HTTP server that comes bundled with Flask
   - Gunicorn WSGI HTTP server